LUKICSLA/kaiweb/README.md

 ![GitHub pull requests](https://img.shields.io/github/issues-pr-raw/LUKICSLA/kaiweb?color=yellow)
 ![GitHub repo size](https://img.shields.io/github/repo-size/LUKICSLA/kaiweb)

-Repository contains source files for website of Department of applied informatics Faculty of natural sciences, University of Ss.
-Cyril and Methodius Trnava.
-[This website](http://kai.rf.gd/) is created as a project of 3 students for subject "Team project", but we plan to update the web and it's source files also in the future.
+The repository contains source files for the website of the Department of applied informatics Faculty of natural sciences, University of Ss.
+Cyril and Methodius Trnava.[This website](http://kai.rf.gd/) is created as a project of 3 students for the subject "Team project" but we plan to update the web and its source files also in the future.

 # Repository license
 Source files are licensed under [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/legalcode).

 # Stable/Development branches - usage & proposal
-Latest source code updates/changes should stay in `development` branch until they're tested and source code is validated.
+The latest source code updates/changes should stay in the `development` branch until they're tested and the source code is validated.

-**If you want to propose any changes to source code, please use `development` branch and create a pull request for `stable` branch!**
+If you want to propose any changes to the source code, please use the `development` branch and create a pull request for a `stable` branch!

 # Live preview
-Site was deployed on [GitHub Pages](https://lukicsla.github.io/kaiweb/) (and page is always updated automatically when commit to  `stable` branch is pushed) and [on external hosting](http://kai.rf.gd/).
+The site was deployed on [GitHub Pages](https://lukicsla.github.io/kaiweb/) (and the page is always updated automatically when commit to  `stable` branch is pushed) and [on external hosting](http://kai.rf.gd/).

 **We _don't_ guarantee that the live preview on the external hosting will be the same as here on GitHub because we no longer update external hosting sources so frequently.**